Girrint/Hoc_thiet_ke_Web/README_B8_W7.md

 ### 1.1.4 Câu hỏi ôn tập

-**C1** The content inside the **article** element should be unique to the document.
+**C1** The content inside the **main** element should be unique to the document.
 It should not contain any content that is repeated across documents such as sidebars, navigation links, copyright information, site logos, and search forms.

-**C2** The **footer** element represents a container for introductory content or a set of navigational links.
+**C2** The **header** element represents a container for introductory content or a set of navigational links.

-**C3** The **aside** element represents a self-contained composition in a document, page, application, or site, which is intended to be independently distributable or reusable (e.g., in syndication).
+**C3** The **article** element represents a self-contained composition in a document, page, application, or site, which is intended to be independently distributable or reusable (e.g., in syndication).

+**C4** The **aside**  element identifies content that is separate from, but tangentially related to, the surrounding content.
+In print, its equivalent is a sidebar, but it couldn’t be called “sidebar” because putting something on the “side” is a presentational description, not semantic.

+**C5** The **address** element is used to create an area for contact information for the author or maintainer of the document.
+It is generally placed at the end of the document or in a section or article within a document.